- What is Honors?

 - Honors Program Goals

 Brian James Schill

 As the Honors Program's Undergraduate Research Coordinator I primarily assist seniors with their Senior Honors Theses, helping them transition out of undergraduate study and typically into graduate or professional school.
 I also teach several courses each semester and am involved in undergraduate research initiatives across campus.
-My academic and research interests include Literary Theory and Criticism, Media Studies, and issues in Healthcare history, policy, and administration.
+My academic and research interests include Literary Theory and Criticism, Media Studies, and Cultural Studies.